Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 Resistance bands have a lot of things going for them.
 They’re relatively cheap, light, compact and portable.

-The fact resistance bands don’t require a lot of space makes them ideal if there’s no room in your house for a home gym, or you travel a lot and don’t always have access to a decent gym.
+The fact resistance bands don’t require a lot of space makes them ideal if there’s no room in your house for a lot of gym equipment, or you travel a lot and don’t always have access to a decent gym.

-Training at home with resistance bands is also very convenient.
-There’s no need to drive to the gym in the middle of rush hour, park, sign in, get changed, do your workout, have a shower, get changed again, then drive home.
+Training in a home gym with resistance bands is also very convenient.
+There’s no need to drive to the gym in the middle of rush hour, park, sign in, get changed, do your workout routine, have a shower, get changed again, then drive home.

-For many people, this “little and often” approach to resistance training is more convenient and practical, which means the workouts are far more likely to get done.
+For many people, this “little and often” approach to strength training is more convenient and practical, which means the workouts are far more likely to get done.

 Bands can also be an effective way to work around injuries.

-If you find that certain free weight exercises cause your joints to flare up, doing the same exercise with a resistance band may actually feel better, allowing you to work around any dings or dents that have built up over the years.
+If you find that certain free weight exercises in your training routine cause your joints to flare up, doing the same exercise with a resistance band may actually feel better, allowing you to work around any dings or dents that have built up over the years.

-Resistance bands provide a variable level of resistance, in the sense that the tension is greatest when the band is stretched.
+Resistance bands provide variable resistance, in the sense that the tension is greatest when the band is stretched.

 This can be an advantage when it comes to working around joint pain, as the resistance may well ease off at the point where a particular exercise starts to hurt.